 Author: Melissa S. Burdorf, JD, Legal Editor

-Updated to reflect the forthcoming paid family leave benefits requirements.
+Updated to reflect the forthcoming state paid sick leave law.

 HR guidance on FMLA certification - a legally permissible tool for employers to reduce FMLA fraud and abuse.